web_search provider, using xAI web-grounded

 with citations.

-Grok web search prefers your existing xAI OAuth sign-in when one is available.
+Grok web search prefers an existing xAI OAuth sign-in when one is available.

-If no OAuth profile exists, the same xAI API key can also power the built-in
+If no OAuth profile exists, the same xAI API key also powers the built-in

 x_search tool for X (formerly Twitter) post search and the code_execution

-OpenClaw reuses it as a fallback for the bundled xAI model provider too.
+lets OpenClaw reuse it as a fallback for the bundled xAI model provider.

-For post-level X metrics such as reposts, replies, bookmarks, or views, prefer
+For post-level X metrics (reposts, replies, bookmarks, views), use

 Onboarding and configure